 Life insurance from leading brands

-Do I need to tell insurers about a previous cancer diagnosis?
+Do I need to tell my insurance provider about cancer?

 Even if you have fully recovered from cancer, insurers still may consider it a pre-existing condition.
 In such cases, they may ask for additional medical underwriting before accepting you.
 This could involve a nurse screening or a report from your doctor.
 Learn more about underwriting.